 Increased fiber intake decreases total cholesterol and may have a beneficial effect on glucose and insulin levels.
 Daily intake of at least 5 to 10 g of soluble fiber (eg, oat bran, beans, soy products, psyllium) is recommended; this amount decreases LDL by about 5%.
 Insoluble fiber (eg, cellulose, lignin) does not appear to affect cholesterol but may confer additional health benefits (eg, reduced risk of colon cancer, possibly by stimulating bowel movement or reducing contact time with dietary carcinogens).
 However, excessive fiber interferes with the absorption of certain minerals and vitamins.
 In general, foods rich in phytochemicals and vitamins are also rich in fiber.

 Alcohol increases HDL and has poorly defined antithrombotic, antioxidant, and anti-inflammatory properties.
-These effects appear to be the same for wine, beer, and hard liquor, and occur at moderate levels of consumption; about 30 mL of ethanol (1 oz, contained in about 2 average servings of typical alcoholic beverages—see Pathophysiology) 5 to 6 times/wk protects against coronary atherosclerosis.
+These effects appear to be the same for wine, beer, and hard liquor, and occur at moderate levels of consumption; about 30 mL of ethanol (1 oz, contained in about 2 average servings of typical alcoholic beverages—see Alcohol) 5 to 6 times/wk protects against coronary atherosclerosis.
 However, at higher doses, alcohol can cause significant health problems.
 Thus, the relationship between alcohol and total mortality rate is J-shaped; mortality rate is lowest for men who consume < 14 drinks/wk and women who consume < 9 drinks/wk.
 People who consume greater amounts of alcohol should cut back.
 However, clinicians are hesitant to recommend that nondrinkers begin consuming alcohol based on any apparent protective effect.